Damien Winter Middle School and Novice Invitational

 It all comes down to evidence quality and whether the CP logically solves or not.

-Good for cheaty CPs, but great for competition.
+Good for cheaty CPs, but great for competition 2ARs.
+Don't misinterpret this as "Maddox hates Process CPs" tho because I genuinely love them.
 I can appreciate and enjoy debates involving unique process CPs, but will go nuts for a good competition 2AR.
-Call out nonsense perm deficits!

-What I am certain is bad for debate: Uniqueness CPs that obviate straight turns, consult CPs, condition CPs, and CPs that compete off of banning the aff or mandating some random horriffic action if and only if the aff happens.
+What I am certain is bad for debate (but will still vote for): Uniqueness CPs that obviate straight turns, consult CPs, condition CPs, and CPs that compete off of banning the aff or mandating some random horrific action if and only if the aff happens.

 What may be cheating: Planks without solvency advocates, 2NC CPs, amending texts, Process CPs, International CPs on a domestic topic, and miniscule PICs

-What isn't cheating: Advantage CPs with solvency advocates, agent CPs, PICs.
+What isn't cheating: Advantage CPs with solvency advocates, agent CPs, large PICs.

-Textual and functional competition is great.
+Textual and functional competition is awesome.
 Any reason to prefer works.
-It might not be perfect, but it prevent risk-averse 2Ns like Leah Ileto from breaking debate.

 Turns Case/Turns DA is best.Do a lot of this for a lot of speaks.

 Thoughts on Politics Links.
-Congress affs most likely pass with some Congressional disputation.
+Affirmatives that mandate Congressional action most likely pass with some legislative disputation.
 However, congresspeople don't perceive fiat so rider disads probably don't link.
-Horsetrading sucks.
+Horsetrading is lame.
+Floor-time is meh.

-I'm fine with them, but the burden to prove links to the aff are higher for me than most judges.
+I'm fine with them, but the burden to prove links to the aff and how those links implicate case is significantly higher with me than most judges.
+A 1NC doc that only has one off and does no case debate except for links to vague notions of the 1AC impacts will lose.

 Please please please please please do the line by line.
 Otherwise, a 1AR that consolidates onto a few specific arguments is convincing.